meodai/color-names/README.md

 ## About 📋

-The aim of this project is to create as large a color name list as possible.
+The aim of this project is to create as large a list as possible of color names.
 We've merged various [lists](#sources-), modified the names when there were duplicates with different hex values, and shifted the colors a bit when there were identical colors with different names.

 ## [Submit a name 🌈](https://docs.google.com/forms/d/e/1FAIpQLSfbS5D6owA4dQupJJ-6qhRzuxkjX9r2AliPMg-VR2V3NpGkQg/viewform)